pyscf/pyscf.github.io/source/user/cc.rst

 Frozen orbitals
 ===============

-By default, CCSD calculations in PySCF include all electrons; that is, also core orbitals are correlated.
+By default, CCSD calculations in PySCF correlate all electrons in all available orbitals.
 To freeze the lowest-energy core orbitals, use the ``frozen`` keyword argument::

     mycc = cc.CCSD(mf, frozen=2).run()